Make Congress Do Their Jobs

 - Protect America’s Credit

 - Every time Congress risks defaulting on our debt, America’s economy and credit are put in danger.
-My “Protect America’s Credit Act” would reform the process to prevent this crisis-to-crisis governing.
+My bipartisan Responsible Budgeting Act would avoid recurring fights on this issue and refocus the debate toward fiscal responsibility.

 An Election System That Works